linq2js/rextive/packages/rextive/README.md

 ### `wait()` - Promise Utilities

-Utilities for working with promises and async signals:
+Utilities for working with promises and async signals.

-#### Basic: Wait for signals
+**Two Overload Modes:**

+- **Without callback** → Suspense-style: throws if pending/rejected, returns resolved value synchronously
+- **With callback** → Promise-style: returns a `Promise` that resolves with the callback result

+#### Without callback (Suspense-style)

+Throws a promise if pending, throws error if rejected.
+Use inside React components with Suspense boundaries:

 ```tsx
 import { wait } from "rextive";